simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

 the node classifications of the relevant hosts.
 For a node with the default settings, just remove the ``simp::server::ldap::is_slave : true`` from the server's Hiera YAML file and change the setting for the master LDAP in Hiera.
 This setting is needed by all LDAP servers.
-(It defaults to the Puppet server if it is not set.)
+(It defaults to the Puppet master if it is not set.)

 .. code-block:: yaml